 More pantry meals you’ll love

-We adore budget-friendly pantry pastas here at Sip and Feast!
-If you do too, you’ll love these other pantry pastas:
+We adore budget-friendly pantry pastas in our home and if you do too give these other recipes a try.

-If you’ve enjoyed this pasta e patate recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Pasta e patate recipe, give it a 5-star rating.

 Pasta e Patate